gobo-ws/misc/README.md

 # misc - various stuff
-Mostly made for private use, but of course, it is free to use without any guarantees.
+Mostly made for private use, but feel free to use it.
+Without any guarantees.

 [Gists](https://gist.github.com/gobo-ws)